 b.
 Roth IRA

 Unlike a Traditional IRA, a Roth IRA uses after-tax funds, but gains accrue tax-free and no taxes are paid when you take a distribution.
-Roth IRAs also don’t have to be distributed during the lifetime of the owner, so your investment funds can continue making gains for you after age 73 and well into retirement.
+Roth IRAs also don’t have to be distributed during the lifetime of the owner, so your funds can continue making gains for you after age 73 and well into retirement.

 If you decide on a 401(k) to Roth IRA rollover, that’s known as a Roth IRA conversion.
 That means you would owe taxes when converting your funds into a Roth account.
 However, you wouldn’t owe any penalties even if you make that conversion before age 59½.